odysseyindia/odyssey-tours/content/english/tim/itineraries/deccan-explorer/_index.md

         duration: ''
   - day: 7
     item:
-      - type: city
+      - type: excursion
-        url: /destinations/india/states/karnataka/cities/hampi/
+        url: >-
+          /destinations/india/states/karnataka/cities/hampi/excursions/day-at-leisure-in-hampi/
-        title: Hampi
+        title: Day at leisure in Hampi
+        content: >-
-        content: Today, you have a full day at leisure to explore Hampi on your own.
+          Today, you have a full day at leisure to explore Hampi on your own.
+          It’s a great place to explore with a bicycle or even on foot - take a little coracle ride across the river, saunter around the temples, visit one of the many hippy-ish cafes, and watch the sun go down over the dramatic landscape.
+        date: ''
+        etd: ''
+        duration: ''
   - day: 8
     item:
       - type: city